Skip to main content

 Check your King's email account regularly

 Email is one of the main ways that we will contact you with important information about your studies.
 Once you are a member of King’s College London, the University will no longer use the email account that you used in your communication with King’s during the application and pre-admission process.
 Therefore, it is very important that you get into a regular habit of checking your King's email account – ideally, every working day – because otherwise you may miss out on important information.
-There may only be a few emails in the weeks leading up to the start of term, but once term has started, there will be a great deal of information coming to you via your King's email account.
+There may only be a few emails in the weeks leading up to the start of Semester, but once Semester has started, there will be a great deal of information coming to you via your King's email account.

-Improve your Digital Skills
+Improve your digital skills

 When do I start?